 FROMTHEGROUNDUP

 FROMTHEGROUNDUP (FTGU) is an interdisciplinary art and architectural design studio based at Primary in Nottingham.
-Founded by William Harvey and Jacob Kelly in 2023.
-FTGU is steered by a group of creatives bringing together a range of experience in architecture, sustainability, art, research and making.
+Made up of a core team of William Harvey, Elin Keyser and Jacob Kelly who bring in a range of collaborators for specific projects bringing together a range of experience in architecture, sustainability, art, research and making.

 Our projects are carefully considered to be as low impact as possible by using Passivhaus design principles together with low embodied carbon materials, helping to reduce the environmental impacts of construction on the planet.
 We use participatory design methodologies to co-produce work, which doesn’t always end-up as a building.
 Agency throughout design stages is shared, a process which fosters a sense of ownership with those who inhabit and use the resulting space.
 We believe this creates richer and more sustainable projects.